Ludhiana: Transportation

 Ludhiana is well connected by road and rail as Ludhiana railway station is on the main Delhi-Amritsar route, and is an important railway junction with lines going to Jalandhar, Ferozepur, Dhuri, and Delhi.
-The city is very well connected with daily or weekly trains to most places in India including the major cities of Jammu, Amritsar, Jalandhar, Patiala, Pathankot, Kanpur, Jaipur, Ajmer, Chandigarh, Ambala, Panipat, Delhi, Pune, Mumbai, Indore, Bhopal, Lucknow, Ahmadabad, Nagpur, Ayodhya, Nanded, Patna, and Kolkata.
+The city is very well connected with daily or weekly trains to most places in India including the major cities of Jammu, Amritsar, Jalandhar, Patiala, Pathankot, Kanpur, Jaipur, Ajmer, Chandigarh, Ambala, Panipat, Delhi, Pune, Mumbai, Indore, Bhopal, Lucknow, Ahmedabad, Nagpur, Ayodhya, Nanded, Patna, and Kolkata.
 For administrative reasons the station is under Ferozepur Railway Division.
 The railway line between Ludhiana and Chandigarh opened in 2013.
 The government has even passed a dedicated freight track between Ludhiana and Kolkata.

 Road

 Ludhiana is connected with other cities of Punjab and also with other states by bus service.
 Major national highways NH 44, NH 5 (old NH1, NH95 respectively) and state highway SH 11 connect to the city.
 The transportation services are provided by the state owned Punjab Roadways and private bus operators.